vladislav-vitalyevich-panin/kubeadm-ubuntu-docker-flannel-noha-deploy-scripts/README.md

 ## Introduction
-This repository contains a set of scripts **based on APT-GET** that are designed to install a Kubernetes cluster with a single control plane node.
+This repository contains a set of scripts, that are designed to install a Kubernetes cluster with a single control plane node.
-The scripts are designed to be used on a system with bash and APT package manager - they were tested on Ubuntu 20.04 image on three Hetzner Cloud instances (CX11, CX21 and CX21).
+The scripts are designed to be used on an Ubuntu system - they were tested on Ubuntu 20.04 image on three Hetzner Cloud instances (CX11, CX21 and CX21).

 **This installation is NOT meant to be used for large scale or production environments.
 It is not possible to convert a cluster made by this script set to a highly-available cluster!
 (As stated in the kubeadm documentation)**